-If you don’t know what’s really important to you it’s easy being swayed in life by shining toys and money.
+If you don’t know what’s really important to you, it’s easy to be swayed in life by shining toys and money.
 And indeed this is especially true with money.

 Because if you don’t know how much you need, the answer with money is always the same: you need more.